Loaysayed/data-analysis-full-project-under-progress-/README.md

-# data-analysis-full-project-under-progress-
+# data-analysis-full-project

 ## Overview

-This project focuses on building the Gold Layer of a Data Warehouse and performing Exploratory Data Analysis (EDA) to prepare data for business reporting and analytics.
+This project demonstrates an end-to-end Business Intelligence solution, starting from building the Gold Layer of a Data Warehouse, performing Exploratory Data Analysis (EDA), and developing an interactive Power BI dashboard for business reporting and decision-making.

-The Gold Layer was designed using a Star Schema model, providing clean and business-ready datasets that can be directly consumed by BI tools.
+The Gold Layer was designed using a Star Schema model to provide clean, business-ready datasets optimized for analytical queries and reporting.

-The next phase of the project is building an interactive Power BI dashboard based on the analytical model.

 ---